KodAgge/Reinforcement-Learning-for-Market-Making/README.md

     <img src="code/images/Valutakurser.png"/>
 </div>

-In the process of market making these bid and ask prices have to be set and continuously updated.
+In the process of market making, these bid and ask prices have to be set and continuously updated.
 This is not an easy task.
 Quoting "bad" prices for the customers would mean that the market maker could earn a larger spread, however, fewer trades would occur.
 On the contrary, setting "good" prices would mean more trades but a lower spread and a higher inventory risk.
 It is thus very important that the quoting is optimized.

 But before we apply reinforcement learning to this, let's formalize it a bit.

 ### Formalization of the market

 In today's modern markets there are an endless number of order types, from basic to very exotic ones.
-We will however focus on the three basic order types &ndash; *limit orders*, *market orders*, and *cancel orders*.
-Note that these all come in their respective *buy* annd *sell* variant.
+We will, however, focus on the three basic order types &ndash; *limit orders*, *market orders*, and *cancel orders*.
+Note that these all come in their respective *buy* and *sell* variants.

 > * A *limit order* is an offer to buy/sell a specified quantity at a maximum/minimum price.
 > * A *market order* is an order that immediately executes against the outstanding limit orders at the best available price.
 > * A *cancellation order* cancels a limit order that a market participant has already put out.

-All limit orders are aggregated and displayed in a so called *limit order book* (LOB).
+All limit orders are aggregated and displayed in a so-called *limit order book* (LOB).
 An illustration of an LOB can be seen in the figure below.

 <div>
     <img src="code/images/LOBIllustration.png" width=800/>